 In the future, if the BoC doesn’t increase its overnight lending rate to accommodate housing market concerns, some think Finance Minister Joe Oliver will have to step in.
 While he’s been fairly hands-off about the state of the residential mortgage market since being appointed in March, he’s always agreed that a soft landing may be in our future.
 Fitch think it’s time for Oliver to engineer it himself and slow down borrowing on homes.
 Will there be new, new, new mortgage rules and regulations in our future?
 Only time – and future interest rate announcements – will tell.

-The next interest rate announcement is scheduled for September 3, 2014.
+The next Bank of Canada interest rate announcement is scheduled for September 3, 2014.